MerryMartin/bikesharing/README.md

 module 15

 ## Project Overview
-I am considering starting a bike-sharing compant in Des Moines, Iowa.
-I first used Tableau to fully understand how the successful bike-sharing program was already working in NYC.
-I then applied what I learned about NYC to create a plan that could work for a future bike-sharing program in DesMoines.
+I am considering starting a bike-sharing compant in Des Moines, Iowa so I used Tableau to understand how the successful bike-sharing program is already working in NYC.

 ## Results
-Based on the visualizations in my Tableau Story, there are five key findings we can conclude about VitiBike use in NYC.
+Based on the visualizations in my Tableau Story, there are five key findings we can conclude about CitiBike use in NYC.

 ### 5 Key Findings
 * The most popular pick-up and drop-off locations for CitiBike in NYC are around tourist locations, in the heart of the city.